caiks/TBOT01/README.md

 14|conditioned|model 11|1024|3|97,843|64|80
 16|conditioned|model 15|4096|4|97,093|85|89

 We can see that *induced model* 17 is considerably more accurate than *induced model* 12, but it is still less accurate than any of the *conditioned models*.
 The *induced models* are all more *likely* than any of the *conditioned models*, however.
-The larger *induced models* with 2 *levels* have the greatest *likelihoods*.
+The larger *induced models* with 2 *levels* have the greatest *likelihoods*, but the increase in *likelihood* is small which suggests that most of the interesting *alignments* have already been captured.

 *Model* 16 was *conditioned* on 81261 *events* and has 28315 *transforms*.
 No doubt larger *models* *conditioned* on more *history* would incrementally increase the label accuracy, but for now let us consider increasing the *substrate* instead with timewise *frames*.